Lorenzo Taezaz: Biography

 Lorenzo Taezaz was born in the Akele Guzay province of Eritrea, then an Italian colony, and his original name was Mebrahtu Taezazi.
 One source believes he received his earliest education in Italian schools in Asmara and Keren, although the Ethiopian historian Bahru Zewde believes he studied at the Swedish mission school in Asmara.
 Following a chance meeting with Ras Taferi Makonnen (the later Emperor Haile Selassie), he received a scholarship to study in France, where he spent eight years and received a doctorate in Law at the University of Montpellier.
 He then joined the Italian colonial service in Eritrea, and rose to the rank of secretary to the Governor of Eritrea (1925), but finally fled to Aden and then settled in Ethiopia (1926), where he later joined the Ethiopian Ministry of Justice (1933).

-In March 1934, he replaced Lij Zaude Balaine, Assistant Ethiopian Commissioner, who had to be evacuated to Addis Ababa with acute appendicitis, and became the next member of the Anglo-Ethiopian Boundary Commission, which demarcated Ethiopia's borders with former British Somaliland, and the same year be chosen to undertake the role of Consul-General of Ethiopia to Eritrea after Lij Seifu Mikael was recalled to takeover Hakim Workneh Eshete's position as governor of the lucrative Chercher province upon Workneh Eshete's departure to London representing Ethiopia.
+In March 1934, he replaced Lij Zaude Balaine, Assistant Ethiopian Commissioner, who had to be evacuated to Addis Ababa with acute appendicitis, and became the next member of the Anglo-Ethiopian Boundary Commission, which demarcated Ethiopia's borders with former British Somaliland, and the same year be chosen to undertake the role of Consul-General of Ethiopia to Eritrea after Lij Seifu Mikael was recalled to take over Hakim Workneh Eshete's position as governor of the lucrative Chercher province upon Workneh Eshete's departure to London representing Ethiopia.
 He was later charged to investigate the causes of the Walwal Incident (1935), occurred in December 1934 when Italian colonial forces and Abyssinian soldiers clashed at the Walwal oasis.

 In March 1936, Taezaz is said to have seen action on the northern front at the Battle of Maychew, in the south of the region of Tigray, the last major battle fought on this front line against the defensive army of Italian Marshal Pietro Badoglio, followed eleven months later by the end of the war (October 1935–February 1937) finally lost by the defeated Ethiopian forces.
 He literally followed Emperor Haile Selassie's departure from Ethiopia to Britain, riding on the last train to Djibouti, along with three Swedish officers, most of the ministers and other notables of the Imperial court.